Chaganti-Reddy/CJPR/Readme.md

 ## :clap: And it's done!

-Feel free to mail me for any doubts/query 📧[Mail to Me :smile:](chagantivenkataramireddy1@gmail.com)
+Feel free to mail me for any doubts/query 📧 [Mail to Me :smile:](chagantivenkataramireddy1@gmail.com)

 ---